coder/aicommit/README.md

 local models (via ollama) and Anthropic.
 I have yet to find a local model that is well-steered by the prompt design here, but the Anthropic Claude 3.5 commit messages are on par with 4o.
-My theory for why local models don't work well is (even the "Instruct" fine-tuned models) have much worse instruction fine-tuning than the flagship commercial models.
+My theory for why local models don't work well is they (incl.
+"Instruct" models) have much worse instruction fine-tuning than flagship commercial models.